George Frederick Cameron: Life

 He was born in New Glasgow, Nova Scotia, the son of James Grant Cameron and Jessie Sutherland.
 He was educated in New Glasgow.

 He moved to Boston in April 1869.
 For three years he was writing on the subject of freedom, especially the struggle which was taking place in Cuba.
 He graduated from the Boston University School of Law in 1877.
 He worked for the law firm Dean, Butler and Abbot of Boston from 1877 to 1882.
 He contributed poetry to Boston periodicals, including the Courier and the Transcript.
-In fall 1882 he enrolled in Queen's College in Kingston, Ontario where he won a poetry prize in 1883 for "Adelphi."
+In fall 1882 he enrolled in Queen's College in Kingston, Ontario, where he won a poetry prize in 1883 for "Adelphi".
 He is sometimes considered one of the Confederation Poets.

 He married a 12-year Ella Amey on 22 August 1883.
-He was the editor of the Daily News in Kingston, Ontario from March 1883 until his death of heart failure on 17 September 1885 at Millhaven, Ontario.
+He was the editor of the Daily News in Kingston, Ontario, from March 1883 until his death of heart failure on 17 September 1885 at Millhaven, Ontario.
 The couple had had one daughter, Jessie Cameron Alison.

 George Frederick Cameron was a war poet since he was a poet writing in time of and on the subject of the Anglo-Zulu War.
 He wrote Leo, the Royal Cadet.
 The latter achieved over 1,700 performances between its premiere in 1889 and 1925 and has recently been revived in 2001 and 2010.
 In 1887 his brother, Charles L. Cameron, edited and published a selection of Cameron's poems under the title Lyrics on Freedom, Love and Death (Kingston, 1887).

 Recognition

 Cameron's poem "On Leaving the Coast of Nova Scotia" was included in the 1889 anthology Songs of the Great Dominion.
 His poetry also appeared in A Century of Canadian Sonnets (1910).

-George Frederick Cameron was declared a Person of National Historic Significance in 1946.
-A bronze plaque was affixed to the New Glasgow post office (since moved to the town's Dominion Building) by Historic Sites and Monuments of Canada which reads: "George Frederick Cameron, Poet and Journalist, Author of "Lyrics of Freedom, Love and Death".
+Cameron was declared a Person of National Historic Significance in 1946.
+A bronze plaque was affixed to the New Glasgow post office (since moved to the town's Dominion Building) by Historic Sites and Monuments of Canada which reads: "George Frederick Cameron, Poet and Journalist, Author of Lyrics of Freedom, Love and Death.
 Born at New Glasgow, 24 September 1854.
 Died in Kingston, Ontario, 17 September 1885."